Zireaelst/Qubic-ODTU-Blockchain/README.md

 **Introduction**

 This document outlines the strategic activities Qubic will undertake to develop its ecosystem during Builders Week Istanbul, scheduled for September 1-7, 2025.
-Our plan includes hosting an exclusive side event, strengthening our strategic partnership with the Middle East Technical University (METU) Blockchain Society, actively participating in leading industry conferences, and implementing a structured operational methodology to manage the connections established during this period.
+Our plan includes hosting an exclusive side event, strengthening our strategic partnership with the Middle East Technical University (METU) ODTU Blockchain Society, actively participating in leading industry conferences, and implementing a structured operational methodology to manage the connections established during this period.

 ![Qubic x ODTU Blockchain](assets/qubic%20x%20obt.png)

-**1. Flagship Event: Qubic & METU Blockchain Corporate Yacht Event**
+**1. Flagship Event: Qubic & ODTU Blockchain Corporate Yacht Event**

-At the peak of Istanbul Blockchain Week, positioned between three major events—LightSEC, Bitcoin++, and ETHIstanbul—we will host an exclusive corporate yacht event in collaboration with the METU Blockchain Society.
+At the peak of Istanbul Blockchain Week, positioned between three major events—LightSEC, Bitcoin++, and ETHIstanbul—we will host an exclusive corporate yacht event in collaboration with the ODTU Blockchain Society.

 *   **Date:** September 4, 2025
 *   **Participant Profile:** A curated guest list of 170 attendees, including investors, academics, protocol founders, and development leaders.